Renault Laguna: Engines

-In February 2012, Renault discontinued the Laguna, Espace, Kangoo, Modus, and Wind lines in the United Kingdom.
-In 2015, both the Laguna and the Latitude were replaced by the Talisman.
-54,840 Laguna Coupé have been produced.
+In February 2012, Renault discontinued the Laguna, Espace, Kangoo, Modus, and Wind lines in right-hand drive markets.
+In 2015, both the Laguna and the Latitude were replaced by the Talisman, for which a right-hand drive version was not produced.
+54,840 Laguna Coupé have been produced out of total 351,384.

 Successor

 Renault was rumoured considering changing the Laguna name to Atalans for the successor.
 In May 2015, Worldcarfans reported the successor would première on July 6, 2015, and would also replace the Latitude in the European market.
 The coupé version would also be discontinued, due to low demand.
 On 6 July 2015, Renault announced the successor will be called Talisman, as part of its intention of unifying nameplates worldwide.